 Microsoft Exchange is the name of the e-mail, calendaring, and groupware system at UTHSC.
 Multiple programs can be used to connect to this system to retrieve and send e-mail as well as use the calendaring features.
 These types of programs are called Exchange clients.

-Outlook is the Exchange client used on a Windows computer to connect to the Exchange mail system to check your email, edit your calendar, etc. Outlook 2010 is the latest Exchange email client for Windows.
-Outlook 2010 can be downloaded by UTHSC faculty and staff for use on university equipment by going to http://www.uthsc.edu/helpdesk/office.php.
-You must login with your Exchange mail username and password to get to the download.
+Outlook is the Exchange client used on a Windows computer to connect to Microsoft's Exchange system to check your email, edit your calendar, etc. Outlook 2016 is the latest Exchange email client for Windows.
+Outlook 2016 can be downloaded by UTHSC faculty and staff for use on university equipment by going to the UTHSC Microsoft Office Distribution Page.
+You must login with your Net ID and password to get to that download.
+If you want to acquire Outlook 2016 for personal use, free copies can be downloaded by logging into http://o365.uthsc.edu.

-Outlook 2011 is the latest Exchange client for the Macintosh OS.
-Office 2011 for Macintosh (which includes Outlook) can be downloaded by UTHSC faculty and staff for use on university computers.
+Outlook 2016 is the latest Exchange client for the Macintosh OS.
+Office 2016 for Macintosh (which includes Outlook) can be downloaded by UTHSC faculty and staff for use on university computers.
 You must login with your Exchange mail username and password to get to the download.
-Click on our " Microsoft Office Distribution Page for more download information.
+Go to our Microsoft Office Distribution Page for more download information.
+If you want to acquire Outlook 2016 for personal use, free copies can be downloaded by logging into http://o365.uthsc.edu.

 Outlook Web Access: